isaiasghezae/hypodescent/README.md

 # hypodescent

-javascript for a perceptual task to measure participants' levels of hypodescent usage. created during the caltech days
+javascript for a perceptual task to measure participants' levels of hypodescent usage.